Doctor of Ministry Degree

 The Doctor of Ministry (DMin) degree is an advanced professional degree designed for those in pastoral and para-church ministries.
 The DMin degree program is composed of ministry-oriented, doctoral-level courses, which cover topics such as preaching, evangelism and outreach, spiritual formation, and leadership.
-HGST allows DMin students to specialize in one of four areas:
+HGST allows DMin students to specialize in one of five areas: